mgeipel/deep-reinforcement-learning-project-2/README.md

 `Continuous_Control.ipynb` contains the entry point to training an agent and loading a trained agent for evaluation.

-`Report.ipynb` documents the parameters of the double DQN used to train the agent.
+`Report.ipynb` documents the parameters of the DDPG used to train the agent.